Skip to main content

 However, the anabolic window created by exercise is transient, and the systemic hormonal environment dictates the baseline upon which these mechanical signals operate.
 In a eugonadal state, testosterone provides a constant, permissive anabolic background that synergizes with the pulsatile stimulus of exercise.
 In a hypogonadal state, the mechanical signal must work against a continuous, systemic catabolic drive.

-While studies confirm that exercise can increase BMD in hypogonadal men, the magnitude of this increase is often more modest than that seen with (TRT) alone or in combination with exercise.
+While studies confirm that exercise can increase BMD in hypogonadal men, the magnitude of this increase is often more modest than that seen with testosterone replacement therapy (TRT) alone or in combination with exercise.
 TRT has been shown to produce significant increases in both trabecular and cortical bone density, with the greatest gains often seen in the first year of treatment.

 The anabolic potential of exercise must contend with the systemic catabolic pressure of a hormonally deficient state.